amoh-godwin/Articulae/mds/guru99/Python Decorators How to Create and Use with Examples.md

 With this you can see that we can control when a function runs just by decorating it.

+**NB: You don't have to call the functions `decorator` and `decorated`, you can call them whatever you like.**

 But now a problem arises.
 What if we want to control what happens after the function runs.
 We can, if we utilize the concept of inner functions.

-With inner functions we return our inner function to the decorated, when it gets called we call the decorated and then handle other processes after its done executing.
+With inner functions we return our inner function to the decorated function, when it gets called we call the decorated function and then handle other processes after its done executing.

 ```python
 def decorator(func):